TimGoTheCreator/x86_64-linux-asm-tutorials/002_Setting-up-enviroment.md

 sudo apt install gdb
 ```

-After you've installed it, you can vrrify it with:
+After you've installed it, you can verify it with:

 ```bash
 gdb -v